typemill/typemill/content/00-typemill/01-roadmap.md

 - Added a basic content editor to edit and delete existing pages (v.
 1.2.0)
 - Added a draft management for pages (v.
 1.2.2)
 - Re-order content pages with drag&drop (v.
 1.2.3)

-And here is the **roadmap** for this year (2018):

 - Editor: Create new pages (v.
 1.2.5)

+And here is the **roadmap** for this year (2018):

+- Editor: Basic WYSIWYG-Preview for markdown blocks (v.
+1.2.6)
 - Editor: Manage images and assets (v.
-1.2.6)
+1.2.7)
 - Editor: Edit meta-information (v.
-1.2.7)
+1.2.8)
 - Editor: Add formatting options (v.
-1.3.0)
-- Editor: WYSIWYG-Preview for markdown blocks (v.
 1.3.0)
 - Editor: Create the best author- and writing experience you have ever seen (1.4.0)

 Other features with lower prio: